 Rep. Mikie Sherrill, Governor of New Jersey.
 This is a crowded race that includes heavy hitters like fellow Rep. Josh Gottheimer and the mayors of both Jersey City and Newark.
 Recent polling has Mikie in the lead at 10 percent, with Newark Mayor Ras Baraka, Rep. Gottheimer and former New Jersey Senate President Stephen Sweeney trailing by only a couple points.
 The Democratic primary is on June 10.

-Rep. Abigail Spanberger, Governor of Virginia: She has no primary challengers, but will likely face current Lt.
+Rep. Abigail Spanberger, Governor of Virginia: She has no primary challengers and will face current Lt.
 Gov. Winsome Sears in the general election.
 And this race will be high-profile: Virginia is always considered a bellwether in the off-year and that will especially be the case in 2025.
 The most recent polling has them tied.
 The general election will be November 4.

 Other Statewide